 - All fruits and vegetables contain enzymes that, over time, break down the destroy nutrients and change the color, flavour, and texture of food during frozen storage.
 For best results, corn requires a brief heat treatment, called blanching to destroy the enzymes before freezing.

 - Blanched Blanch corn by bringing a large pot of water to a boil and adding corn.
-Boil for 5 to 10 minutes depending on the size of cob (longer for larger cobs).
+Boil for 2-3 minutes depending on the size of cob (longer for larger cobs).
 Place corn in ice cold water to cool for the same amount of time as it took to boil the cobs.
 Drain and either cut off the cob and place in freezer bags or put the whole cobs in bags and freeze.
 The blanching process enables the corn to last for up to 12 months in the freezer.

 - In the Husk Corn can also be frozen in the husks but will only last for 2 to 3 months in the freezer without blanching.
 Place whole cobs with husks intact in bags and freeze.
 To serve, defrost and prepare as you would fresh corn.